@llui/vike

 state: string

-/** Head content from pageContext.head (e.g. from +Head.ts) */
+/** Head content: static `pageContext.head` (e.g. from +Head.ts) merged with the

 head: string